johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript.md

 When I’m done, I click "Rename” - thats it.
 Really easy.

-Now that was a pretty straight forward example.
-So let me change something that will have a bigger impact across my project.
-How about this class name here, “TransNeptunianObject”, its a mouthful to say the least — lets go with something a little simpler.
+Renaming can works across Storyboards, and Objective-C too.
+Let me make another change that will have a bigger impact across my project.
+This class name here, “TransNeptunianObject”, sure is a mouthful to say — lets go with something a little simpler.
 I’ll Command click on the class and select rename.
 Instead of this name, lets go with “MinorPlanet” instead.

-Since this is a class name, it has a matching file who’s name needs to change too.
-This slice here shows us that the file name is being updated.
+This class has a file of the same name — that’ll be updated.

-Down here, I’m referring to the class in a comment.
-Comments are bit tricky, so Xcode err’s on the side of caution and will offer the change, but it's only going to rename it if I specifically say thats what I want.
-I do want change this, so I’ll click on the token to toggle it on.
+Here theres a matching comment.
+Comments are opted out by default, but I can opt it back in to click the token.

-I’m referring to the class in this Storyboard — those will be updated for me.
+Here are a couple in this Storyboard — those will be updated for me.

 And all the way down at the bottom we can see I’m using the class in Objective-C — those will be updated too.
 Renaming works great across languages.